Gynaecology (Women's Health)

 St George Hospital is a Baby Friendly Health Initiative (BFHI) accredited Hospital.
 This means we follow the WHO/UNICEF: Ten Steps to Successful Breastfeeding

-For more information about breastfeeding, look at the page on ‘Feeding my Baby’.
+For more information about breastfeeding, look at the page on ‘Feeding my Baby’, and watch this video from the Australian Breastfeeding Association (ABA): Australian Breastfeeding Association: Breastfeeding basics.

 New parents have found doing these before your baby arrives can make a big difference: